thehanriver/ESP-Team-Projects/quest-5/report.md

 The LIDAR code is taken from skill31 and the v3 LIDAR was used. it communicates via I2C with the esp over the same bus as the Alphanumeric display.
 The IR sensor code is taken from skill12 and used to detect the sides.
 We chose the IR over ultrasonic since they ultrasonic sensor did not accurately detect small distances.
 The alphanumeric display code was also copied from skill8 and was displaying the speed of the buggy.
+The speed sensor code is taken from skill32 using n encoder to determine rpm and using the circumference of the car, calculate the speed in m/s.

 INVESTIGATIVE QUESTION:
 To maintain "adaptive" cruise control, we would need to track the speed of any object in front of us and adjust speed accordingly.

-We tried to do this by maintaining a certain speed and slowing down once there was an obstacle in front of us.
+We tried to implement a sort of adaptive control.
+When there is no obstacle, the car maintains a certain speed.
+When the car detects an obstacle in front of it, this case 1m, it starts to slow down.
+Only when the obstacle is closer than 20cm does the car stop moving.
 If we enter too close to the obstacle, we would wait for it to move out of the critical distance for our crawler to move at a certain speed.
 In doing so, if the obstacle was moving, we would ideally be moving at a constant speed and distance from the obstacle.

 ## Sketches and Photos